erykml/video_games_colorization/README.md

 **Results**

-Below I present some of the results. for a description of the models, please refer to `project_report.pdf`.
+Below I present some of the results. for a description of the models, please refer to `capstone_report.pdf`.
 There, I also briefly describe the results.

 ![img1](img/results/img1.png)
 ![img2](img/results/img2.png)